• Skip to primary navigation

 Pumpkin Seed Butter

-Pumpkin Seed Butter, or pepita butter, is as healthy as it is delicious!
-You can use either raw or roasted pumpkin seeds to make this nut-free and better-than-peanut-butter pumpkin seed butter!
+Pumpkin seed butter, or pepita butter, is as healthy as it is delicious, and it can be made using either raw or roasted pumpkin seeds!
+You can use it for anything you use typical nut butter for, and it tastes even better!
+Allergy-friendly and ridiculously tasty, this is a nut-free and better-than-peanut-butter pumpkin seed butter!

 Servings: 24 servings